ikfoundation.org

 The IK Foundation, The University of Iceland and The Embassy of Sweden in Iceland are working together to establish an autonomous research station, The Field Station | Naturae Observatio | Solander’s Eye, on Breiðamerkursandur, more specifically on Jökulnes.

-The Field Station provides the opportunity to monitor the landscape biosphere, such a wildlife, weather, vegetation, atmosphere and more without human intervention in a remote area for up to one year.
+The Field Station provides the opportunity to monitor the landscape biosphere, such as wildlife, weather, vegetation, atmosphere and more, without human intervention in a remote area for up to one year.

-Jökulnes has most of the characteristics of uninhabited wilderness, as there is little or no traces of traffic or other human activities there.
-A large part of the area was covered by a glacier in 1998 and therefore part of the glacial cap of Vatnajökull, one of the defined Wilderness of Vatnajökull National Park, when the national park was established.
-In 2019, Vatnajökull National Park was inscribed upon the UNESCO World Heritage List.
+Jökulnes has most of the characteristics of uninhabited wilderness, as there are little or no traces of traffic or other human activities there.
+A large part of the area was covered by a glacier in 1998 and, therefore, part of the glacial cap of Vatnajökull, one of the defined Wilderness of Vatnajökull National Park, when the national park was established.
+In 2019, Vatnajökull National Park was inscribed on the UNESCO World Heritage List.

 FSSE LIVE